 Research at NREL's Energy Storage Laboratory and Battery Thermal and Life Test Facility helps battery developers and automobile manufacturers improve battery designs by enhancing performance and extending battery life.
-Researchers focus on battery thermal management systems—from the cell- to pack-level—for fully electric, hybrid-electric, and plug-in hybrid vehicles, using cutting-edge testing, modeling, and analysis tools.
-NREL's R&D 100 Award-winning Large-Volume Isothermal Battery Calorimeter is the only tool able to determine heat levels and battery energy efficiency within 98% of actual values.
+Researchers focus on battery thermal management systems—from the cell- to pack-level—for fully electric, hybrid electric, and plug-in hybrid vehicles, using cutting-edge testing, modeling, and analysis tools.
+NREL's R&D 100 Award-winning Isothermal Battery Calorimeters are the only tools able to determine heat levels and battery energy efficiency within 98% of actual values.

 Fuel Combustion and Chemistry Laboratories

 Researchers at NREL's Fuel Combustion Laboratory test and evaluate renewable and synthetic fuels and lubricants, focusing on characterizing the effect of molecular structure on ignition properties.
 The Ignition Quality Tester™ is used to measure and analyze chemistry impacts on ignition and combustion for diesel and gasoline range fuels.
 NREL's Fuel Chemistry Laboratory is used to perform detailed chemical characterization, performance property measurements, and stability research.